7 Best Malls in Bangkok for Your Shopping Pleasure

 This is a rich and creamy dessert that is famous throughout Thailand.
 It’s not as easy to find as other Thai street food dishes, but if you come across it, it’s certainly something not to miss.

-It’s simple to make, really.
+It’s simple to make, really, yet serves as an excellent example of Bangkok street food that’s fun to try.
 It’s a mango peeled and sliced into an appropriate size served with sticky rice, all of which is topped with coconut milk.

-One of my favorite spots to get mango with sticky rice is at a stand on Surawong Road in the Silom area, in between the Jim Thompson silk shop and Thaniya Road.
+One of my favorite spots to get mango with sticky rice and other Bangkok street food is at a stand on Surawong Road in the Silom area, in between the Jim Thompson silk shop and Thaniya Road.
 You’ll usually see a line forming near the cart but it goes quickly and it’s worth the wait.

 There are so many things to do in Bangkok that the challenge is fitting everything you want to do into to your schedule.
 Whether day or night, there is no shortage of fun activities in this lively city.
 So, let’s take a look at some of the top things to do in Bangkok for a first visit or if you are on a tight schedule.